suit-wg/suit-report/draft-ietf-suit-report.md

 * The Recipient:
     * Installs the firmware as described in the SUIT\_Manifest and generates a SUIT\_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
     * Boots the firmware as described in the SUIT\_Manifest and creates a SUIT\_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
-* The Firmware Distributor sends both reports to the verifier (separately or together)
+* The Firmware Distributor sends both reports to the Verifier (separately or together)
 * The Verifier:
     * Reconstructs the state of the device using the manifest
     * Compares this state to the CoRIM
     * Returns an Attestation Report to the Firmware Distributor

 This approach simplifies the design of the bootloader since it is able to use an append-only log.
-It allows a verifier to validate this report against a signed CoRIM that is provided by the firmware author, which simplifies the delivery chain of verification information to the verifier.
+It allows a Verifier to validate this report against a signed CoRIM that is provided by the firmware author, which simplifies the delivery chain of verification information to the Verifier.

 This information is not intended as Attestation Evidence and while an Attestation Report MAY provide this information for conveying error codes and/or failure reports, it SHOULD be translated into general-purpose claims for use by the Relying Party.